XboxRetroGaming/LaunchPass/README.md

  - No Automatic Scrapper, you must use [LaunchBox](https://www.launchbox-app.com). for Setup (More Info Below)
  - EmulationStation support is discontinued sorry!
  - No Duckstation as UWP support got dropped by the original developer and we no plans to add it.
- - No AetherSX2 support as Tahlreth has not implemented a URI Scheme for the UWP we hope it gets added in the future so we can stop supporting XBSX2!
  - Video Background can cause lag in some-instances due to UWP limitations, we recommend 1080p resolutions and use a Image for the Game Details to reduce how many video play at the same time.
 (Series X may fair better in this regard)

 ## Installation